ErpNetDocs/winclient/introduction/documents/document-flow.md

 ![Document flow](pictures/document-flow.png )

-To open a document from the Document flow, right-click on the desired document and select “Open document”.
+To open a document from the Document flow, right-click on the desired document and select *Open document*.
 When you right-click on a document you can also:

--	Show Void Documents – if you select that, the voided documents will display as well;
+-	Show void documents – if you select that, the voided documents will display as well;
--	Show Transitional Documents - if you check that option, the transitional documents will display as well;
+-	Show transitional documents - if you check that option, the transitional documents will display as well;
 -	Refresh – refreshes the document flow.

 The structure of the document flow begins from the current document.
 Under every document, you can see its child documents.
-In order to see the parent document, you have to press the expand button in front of “Created By”.
-The master document is the document that does not have an expand button in front of “Created By”.
+In order to see the parent document, you have to press the expand button in front of *Created By*.
+The master document is the document that does not have an expand button in front of *Created By*.
 The document flow panel is convenient for a quick overview of the document flow.